 Your Custom College List

-To help your selection process, we can generate a list of about 50-100 schools most likely to meet a family’s financial situation.
+To help your selection process, we can generate a list of schools most likely to meet a family’s financial situation.
 In this list we include the in-state schools and the student’s choice schools, then add additional schools that meet the student’s academic and social requirements.
 The idea is to expand the list of colleges families consider in order to improve their chances for merit aid.
 It’s based on the family’s income and the student’s academic standing.
 The list will include best bets for merit and need aid and the average net cost to attend each school, which is usually drastically different from the advertised cost of tuition.
 Sometimes one of the private schools actually ends up being cheaper than the public options.